 There is only one way to defeat procrastination and that is having a routine.
 You do the same tasks, at the same time, every working day.

 It’s not very romantic, is it?
 No, but it is effective.

 You see the freedom to work for yourself is not freedom at all.
-It is a straight jacket, just like any job is in life.
-You have to turn up on time and do a set amount of work. self-employment is like that, and you know what?
-When you’re your own boss, you work harder.
+It is a straight jacket, just like any other job in life.
+You have to turn up on time and do a set amount of work.
+Self-employment is like that, and you know what?
+When you’re your own boss, you work HARDER.

 The hardest boss you’ll ever have is yourself.
 There will be a nagging voice always asking why you haven’t done this, or done that.
 Freetime? what free time?
 You’re always at work.

 And that’s the way it has to be.
 You will never sit down to work if you think you can work anytime you like.
 As a hobby, you can do as you please, but as a job, you haven’t got that luxury.

 Dig deeper and read this post: How to Motivate Yourself to Make Art: 11 Kickass Ways to Get Going